ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 }
 ```

-## ICQSDataBroker/CQSDataBroker
+## The Generic Factory Broker Methods

-We can now define a factory class to abstract the execution of *Requests* against their respective *Handlers*.
+We can now define the factory methods to abstract the execution of *Requests* against their respective *Handlers*.

 ```csharp
 public interface ICQSDataBroker